bedekelly/cloneall/README.md

 ###Wishlist:

-* Update git repositories automatically  ✓
+* Add "update repository" feature  ✓
+* Add "update all" option
 * Support more than 100 repositories per user